catseye/SixtyPical/README.markdown

-In addition, various checks are not attempted (such as tracking the usage of an indirect indexed table) and other checks may be subverted (for example by `locate`ing two variables with two different types of storage at the same address.)
+In addition, various checks are not attempted (such as tracking the usage of an indirect indexed table) and other checks may be subverted (for example by `assign`ing two variables with two different types of storage at the same address.)

 In summary, SixtyPical helps you write a very-nearly-assembly-level program